-12 Economic Dependency
+15 Economic Dependency

-The Association is primarily funded by the Federal and State Attorney Generals Departments Community Legal Service Program -44% of this year and 57% last year.
-This year, they have received additional grants from other donors as well as the cash flow boost which have placed less dependency on the program.
+The Association is largely funded by the Federal and State Attorney Generals Departments Community Legal Service Program - 30% of this year and 29% last year.
+This year, they have received additional grants from other donors as well which have placed less dependency on the program.
 However, without the continued support of the Departments, the Association would not be able to provide its valuable services to the community.

-The Association has a funding agreement in place with the Departments until 30 June 2023 and there are no indications that these arrangements will be discontinued thereafter.
+The Association has a funding agreement in place with the Departments until 30 June 2025 and there are no indications that these arrangements will be discontinued thereafter.

-13 Statutory Information
+16 Statutory Information

-The registered office and principal place of business of the association is: Social Security Rights Victoria Inc 4th Floor, Fitzroy Town Hall 126 Moor Street FITZROY VIC 3065
+The registered office and principal place of business of the association is: Social Security Rights Victoria Inc 4th Floor, Fitzroy Town Hall 126 Moor Street